Henry VIII

 Act 1, Scene 1 (885-90, the Duke of Buckingham complains to Norfolk about Cardinal Wolsey’s self-interested handling of the English-French negotiations at the Field of the Cloth of Gold; the two men discuss the Cardinal’s shortcomings, but Wolsey orders Buckingham arrested on a charge of treason.)

 Edward Stafford, third Duke of Buckingham, is the first to speak, and will be the first to fall.
-This Duke (son of Henry Stafford, second Duke of Buckingham—the man who unsuccessfully rebelled against King Richard III in 1483 after having supported him in usurping the throne) explains that he did not attend the meeting of more than two weeks’ length between Henry VIII and the French King Francis I, a 1520 meeting known as Field of Cloth of Gold, which was meant to solidify the friendship between the two nations following the Anglo-French peace treaty of 1514.
-[4]
+This Duke (son of Henry Stafford, second Duke of Buckingham—the man who unsuccessfully rebelled against King Richard III in 1483 after having supported him in usurping the throne) explains to Thomas Howard, second Duke of Norfolk that he did not attend the meeting of more than two weeks’ length between Henry VIII and the French King Francis I, a 1520 meeting known as the Field of Cloth of Gold, which was meant to solidify the friendship between the two nations following the Anglo-French peace treaty of 1514.
+[5]

-Thomas Howard, second Duke of Norfolk, describes the scene as the very “view of earthly glory” (885, 1.1.14) Buckingham is not impressed, and he seems to resent Cardinal Wolsey’s role in arranging this meeting: “no man’s pie is freed / From his ambitious finger” (886, 1.1.52-53), says the aristocrat, and as for the ceremonies, he describes them as “fierce vanities” (886, 1.1.54).
+Norfolk, describes the scene as a “view of earthly glory” (885, 1.1.14), praising both the French and English displays of splendor.
+Buckingham is not impressed, and he clearly resents Cardinal Wolsey’s role in arranging this meeting: “no man’s pie is freed / From his ambitious finger” (886, 1.1.52-53), says the aristocrat.
+As for the ceremonies, Buckingham describes them as “fierce vanities” (886, 1.1.54).

-The aristocrats don’t think much of the treaties made with France recently, in which the Cardinal had a hand, just as he played a role in urging King Henry to go to war.
+The aristocrats in this scene don’t think much of the treaties made with France recently, in which the Cardinal had a hand, just as he played a role in urging King Henry to go to war.
 The most recent wars against the French had lasted from 1512-14, and saw an English alliance with Pope Julius II’s Holy League to free Italy from France.
-[6]
+[8]

 Norfolk tries to advise Buckingham with wise Baconian advice: “To climb steep hills / Requires slow pace at first …” (888, 1.1.131-32).
-Some readers may remember that Sir Francis Bacon, Queen Elizabeth I’s counselor, writes in his essay “Of Great Place” that, “All rising to great place is by a winding stair.”
-[7]
+Some readers may remember that Sir Francis Bacon, Queen Elizabeth I’s old counselor, writes in his 1597/1612 essay “Of Great Place” that, “All rising to great place is by a winding stair.”
+[9]

 Act 1, Scene 2 (891-96, Queen Catharine and Norfolk complain to Henry about Wolsey’s 16% tax on commerce; Henry sides with them against Wolsey by issuing a pardon to tax-evaders; Wolsey accuses Buckingham of treason, and this charge is bolstered by Buckingham’s own former surveyor; despite Catharine’s sharp questioning, King Henry is convinced of Buckingham’s guilt and commands that a trial be held.)

 Apparently, Cardinal Wolsey has levied a 16% tax that the commercial class has found unbearable.
 The tax is allegedly for the wars in France.
 King Henry is not amused, saying, “This is against our pleasure” (892, 1.2.68), and he overrules Cardinal Wolsey’s attempt at sage advice regarding how to take criticism.
-After listening to Wolsey, the king says only, “Things done well, / And with a care, exempt themselves from fear …” (893, 1.2.88-89) and issues a pardon to those who have failed to pay the tax.

-Queen Catharine next focuses on Buckingham’s travails, and it seems that King Henry is disturbed at this man’s fall as well: “The gentleman is learned and a most rare speaker …” (893, 1.2.112), he says, and can only point out that when corruption sets in the mind of such a man, the results are worse than they would be for an ordinary person.
-(893, 1.2.115-18) Buckingham’s surveyor confirms Henry’s suspicions with the claim that his master’s confessor Nicholas Hopkins has put it into his head that he should be king.
-(894, 1.2.146-47)
+Queen Catharine next focuses on Buckingham’s travails, and it seems that King Henry is disturbed at this man’s fall as well: “The gentleman is learned and a most rare speaker …” (893, 1.2.112), he says, and can only point out that when corruption sets in the mind of such a man, the results are worse than they would be for an ordinary person (893, 1.2.115-18).
+Buckingham’s surveyor confirms Henry’s suspicions with the claim that his master’s confessor Nicholas Hopkins has put it into his head that he should be king (894, 1.2.146-47).

 Act 1, Scene 3 (896-98, Sandys, Lovell, and the Lord Chamberlain mock French fashions and discuss Wolsey’s generosity in distributing favors, as he will at this evening’s feast.)

 Now a courtly masque unfolds, with Cardinal Wolsey playing the role of monarch and King Henry one of the masquers.
-[14] In it, the Cardinal is tasked with choosing which disguised person is King Henry himself.
-He chooses correctly, and turns over to him the place of honor, which action elicits from Henry the statement, “You are a churchman, or—I’ll tell you, Cardinal— / I should judge now unhappily” (901, 1.4.88-89).
+[18] In it, the Cardinal is tasked with choosing which disguised person is King Henry himself.
+He chooses correctly, and turns over to him the place of honor.
+This action elicits from Henry the statement, “You are a churchman, or—I’ll tell you, Cardinal— / I should judge now unhappily” (901, 1.4.88-89).
+Henry’s statement is lighthearted, but there is menace in it: this man of humble origins is dangerously close to the king.
+Even in a pageant, Henry IV’s dictum applies: “Uneasy lies the head that wears a crown.”
+[19]

-At the end of the courtly performance, [16] King Henry asks a fateful question: “What fair lady’s that?”
+At the end of the spring 1522 courtly performance, [20] King Henry asks a fateful question: “What fair lady’s that?”
 (901, 2.1.91), and he receives the answer that the pretty lady is Anne Boleyn, who waits upon Queen Catharine.
-[17] He is instantly drawn to her.
+[21] He is instantly drawn to her.

 ACT 2

 A First and Second Gentleman compare what they know about Buckingham’s trial.
 The emphasis is on the manner in which the great lord has conducted himself throughout and on the malice and envy shown by Cardinal Wolsey.
 Says the First Gentleman, “whoever the King favors, / The Card’nal instantly will find employment— / And far enough from court, too” (902, 2.1.47-49).
+The Second Gentleman notes that while the people love Buckingham, the same cannot be said of Wolsey: “All the commons / Hate him perniciously and, o’my conscience, / Wish him ten fathom deep” (902, 2.1.49-51).
+Both see that the Cardinal’s machinations are at the root of Buckingham’s downfall.
+[22]

-On his way to the block, Buckingham recounts in a dignified way his tale of being restored to the honor of his house by Henry VII only to see that honor stripped away by that king’s son, Henry VIII.
-His final advice has to do with liberality of counsel: even your friends, he says, “when they once perceive / The least rub in your fortunes, fall away / Like water from ye …” (904, 2.1.128-30).
+On his way to the block, Buckingham recounts in a dignified way his tale of being restored to the honor of his house by Henry VII only to see that honor stripped away by the king’s son, Henry VIII.
+His father the 2nd Duke, of course, had died while rebelling against Richard III in 1483, betrayed, as he says, by his servant Banister (904, 2.1.109, see 100-35).
+[23] The son seems to assert his righteousness, if not strictly “innocence,” by allying his image with that of his father.

 King Henry looks to Cardinal Wolsey for comfort amidst his gossiping and sniping lords (907, 2.2.72-74), and both men are set to go forward with the divorce proceedings against Queen Catharine.
 Just how dangerously misplaced Henry’s trust is, we can catch by listening in on the conversation between Cardinal Wolsey and Cardinal Campeius from Rome.
-[20] When the Roman cardinal asks him to verify his reason for transferring a certain Richard Pace away from his position as secretary to King Henry, Wolsey is not shy about his reason: “He was a fool, / For he would needs be virtuous” (909, 2.2.130-31).
+[25] When the Roman cardinal asks him to verify his reason for transferring a certain Richard Pace away from his position as secretary to King Henry, Wolsey is not shy about his reason: “He was a fool, / For he would needs be virtuous” (909, 2.2.130-31).
+Wolsey’s secretary, Stephen Gardiner, now becomes the King’s new secretary.
+[26]

 Act 2, Scene 3 (909-12, Anne Boleyn says she sympathizes with Queen Catharine, but she also receives sage, saucy advice from a worldly older woman about what she would willingly do to become Henry’s queen; the Lord Chamberlain soon informs Anne that King Henry has declared her “Marchioness of Pembroke.”)

 In the third scene, we hear a partly comic discussion between an elderly lady of the court and Anne Boleyn.
-“I would not be a queen” (910, 2.3.24), says Anne, to which the old woman offers nothing but scorn: “I would, / And venture maidenhead for’t; and so would you, / For all this spice of your hypocrisy” (910, 2.3.24-26).
+“I swear, ‘tis better to be lowly born / And range with humble livers in content / Than to be perked up in a glist’ring grief / And wear a golden sorrow” (909, 2.3.19-22), declares Anne, adding “I would not be a queen” (910, 2.3.24).
+To this elegant denial, the old woman offers only scorn: “I would,” she says, “And venture maidenhead for’t; and so would you, / For all this spice of your hypocrisy” (910, 2.3.24-26).

 Act 2, Scene 4 (912-18, Queen Catharine defends herself sharply against Wolsey, but then, disdainful of the domineering Cardinal, she walks out on the Church court’s divorce proceedings; Henry absolves Wolsey of undue influence in urging the divorce, taking the blame himself; the proceedings are left unsettled because of Catharine’s absence; Henry feels “played” by the Roman cardinals, and longs for the return of the sympathetic Cranmer.)